Church of Atheism of Central Canada v Canada (National Revenue): Case

 The case was heard to decide if there was a violation of the rights and freedoms of the Church and if the Minister's decision was reasonable.
-The court mentioned there was no clear definition of a charity in statute, so the court relied upon Canadian common law which had found that a charity either was involved in "the advancement of religion" or "certain other purposes beneficial to the community".
+The court noted there was no clear definition of a charity in statute, so the court relied upon Canadian common law which had found that a charity either was involved in "the advancement of religion" or "certain other purposes beneficial to the community".
 The court ruled that as the Church was a non-profit, they were not individuals so were not entitled to equality protection.
 They further found that the rights of atheists were protected and that the Minister declining to grant the Church charitable status did not interfere with their practices.

 The court then considered if the rejection was reasonable.
 The Church claimed that atheism was a religion and that they believed in "The Ten Commandments of Energy" as a sacred text.
-However, the court found that atheism was not a religion as it failed to meet the common law criteria to be religion and stated worshipping energy did not count as belief in a Supreme Being or Deity.
-However the court did not rule on if a religion needed to have an authoritative text such as the Bible in Christianity nor that there had to be a belief in God after The Church cited Buddhism as a recognised religion that did not believe in a higher power.
+However, the court found that atheism was not a religion as it failed to meet the common law criteria to be religion and that worshipping energy did not count as belief in a Supreme Being or Deity.
+However the court did not rule on whether a religion needed to have an authoritative text such as the Bible in Christianity nor whether there had to be a belief in God after the Church cited Buddhism as a recognised religion that did not believe in a higher power.
 The Church had also argued that under the "certain other purposes" definition, they were a religious self-help group.
 The court rejected this argument as they found that the group only helped its own members and was not "rehabilitative or therapeutic".
 As a result, the court ruled that the Minister's rejection was justified as the Church of Atheism lacked a charitable purpose and did not carry out charitable activities.
 In a unanimous decision with all three judges concurring, Justice Marianne Rivoalen ruled that the appeal was to be dismissed.